openstack-archive/fuel-docs/README.md

 PlantumUML requires java:
     sudo apt-get install openjdk-7-jre

-To edit SVG images we use [Inkscape](http://inkscape.org/ "Inkscape") but you may use any other SVG-capable tool you like.
+We use [Inkscape](http://inkscape.org/ "Inkscape") to edit SVG images and convert them to PDF but you may use any other SVG-capable tool you like.
 We're not picky.

 Building
 ========